userx14/omblepy/README.md

 - need esp32 board connected to pc for operation
 - additional one time setup work to programm the esp32 with arduino IDE
 - less tested in general, write commands not tested
+- usb serial on linux requires user to be added to group (dialout) or other changes to permissions in order to access /dev/ttyUSB0

 ## esp32 setup in arduino ide 2.0
 1) add esp32 as additional board manager url